-Can not Update WordPress to 6.3.1 on GoDaddy Host
+Can not Update WordPress on GoDaddy Host

 1. Managed WordPress Hosting Features